aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 It seems that Alan Kay considers this, and other aspects of the modern popular approach to OOP, as a significant departure from what he originally envisioned in Smalltalk.
 For example, in the way many subsequent languages conflated polymorphism (common interfaces) with inheritance (code reuse) through the mechanism of classes; something which has lead to problems, compounded by the existence of codebases with deep and complicated inheritance hierarchies, and has generally turned inheritance into a discouraged construct to use, an idea which is usually manifested in the "composition over inheritance" motto.

+Among the most popular object oriented languages is C++, developed in the 1980s by Danish computer scientist Bjarne Stroustrup (1950-) as an extension of the extremely popular C programming language that allowed the use of object oriented constructs.

+It may be said that many of the OOP languages released in the following years (Java, D, Rust...) have been attempts at curtailing C++'s complexity while retaining its power; C++ is a very powerful language that, unfortunately, is also a

+D, Java

 // https://www.quora.com/What-are-the-main-differences-between-Simula-and-Smalltalk